Manuel Losada Rodríguez Portrait

 University of Alcalá — coursework in C, Assembly, VHDL and Java.

-star Second-best academic record of the degree — earned year by year, on schedule
+star Second-best academic record of the degree — earned year by year on schedule, pre-Bologna model

 Satellite Design and Communications